Common Information Sheet

 How long before the start of the intended visit should I apply ?

-However it is also recommended that you lodge your visa application taking into account national holidays of the country of destination and China.
+The application process at the Embassy can take up to 15 calendar days.
+However, it is also recommended that you lodge your visa application taking into account national holidays of the country of destination and China.
 Please note that during holidays the operation of certain consular services may be reduced.

 Please check the website of the Member State through the links below.